 We talk about “enviable work” here at Gupta because what we do should also be judged based on the emotional as well as the rational.
 The performance in “Performance Marketing” is the price of admission.
 It’s the rational component.
 Enviable adds the “Damn, I wish I did that!”

-Being the contrarians that we are, this process didn’t just make us stronger, it made everyone appreciate the ways creativity can find solutions to engage humans.
+Being the contrarians that we are, this process didn’t just make us stronger, it made everyone appreciate the ways in which creativity can find solutions to engage humans.
 Use their imaginations.
 Help them feel.
 Bring everyone together.
 And it also helped us validate how “the data” guides us.